preames/public-notes/unintended-instructions.rst

   For reverse engineering, debugging, and exploit analysis it is common to need to disassemble binaries.
 For this use case, awareness of the existance of unintended instructions is the primary goal.
 To my knowledge, there are no tools which do a good job of presenting the parallel execution streams.
 Instead, the typical flow requires the human to iterate through attempting disassembly at different offsets.

 Sandboxing
   In the realm of lightweight (i.e. user mode) sandboxing techniques, it's common to need to disallow particular instructions from occuring inside the sandboxed code.
-Examples of opcodes which might be disallowed include: syscalls, user mode interrupts, pkey manipulation, segment state manipulation, or setting the direction flag.
+Examples of opcodes which might be disallowed include: syscalls, vmcalls, user mode interrupts, pkey manipulation, segment state manipulation, or setting the direction flag.
 We'll return to this application later in more depth.

 Exploit Mitigation (e.g. defense in depth measures) For return oriented programming (ROP) style attacks, unintended instructions are frequently used to form "gadgets" which are in turned chained together into desired execution by the attacker.
 One way to mitigate the damage of such attacks is to reduce the number of available gadgets.
 I list this separately from sanboxing to emphasize that mitigation may take the form of a simple *reduction* in the number of available gadgets as opposed to an outright elimination thereof.
 Beyond ret instructions, mitigations are often interested in reducing the number of, and maybe whitelisting occurrences of, many of the same instruction families as come up when sandboxing.
 (For the same reasons!)